Chart Color Schemes

 The level of residential development activity in Curlewis is very low in comparison to the average area assessed nationally by AreaSearch

-Compared to Rest of Vic., Curlewis has shown significantly less construction activity since 2017.
-Its development pattern is also well below national averages during this period.
+Curlewis has shown significantly less construction activity than the rest of Victoria.
+The development pattern here is well below national averages.

 Frequently Asked Questions - Development